-- 7 Habits Of Highly Effective People – Stephen Covey
+- The 7 Habits Of Highly Effective People – Stephen Covey

 This was pretty much the first personal development/ personal effectiveness book I ever read and it had a profound impact on me.
 For the first time in my life I began taking responsibility for the things that had happened to me and I still remember – and try and live by – some of the concepts I remember from that book – one being “do what is right, not what is easy”.
 And that’s not always easy actually!

-- Rich Dad’s Guide To Investment – Robert Kiyosaki
+- Rich Dad’s Guide To Investing – Robert Kiyosaki

-What an eye opener “Rich Dad, Poor Dad” was!
+What an eye-opener the book “Rich Dad, Poor Dad” was!
 Well, this next book in the Rich Dad series had an even bigger impact on me from a business point of view.
-I put off reading it because it’s full title sounded a bit dry, and so did the first two thirds of the book seem at first.
+I put off reading it because it’s full title sounded a bit dry, and so did the first two-thirds of the book seem to be at first.
 The general concept of the book is that we move in experience from being a novice investor to a sophisticated investor, and the more we move up the line, the higher the rewards and the higher the risks.
 Guess what the most sophisticated investors invest in?
-Start up or fledgling businesses!
+Startup or fledgling businesses!
 Now, isn’t that interesting?
 What do inexperienced “novice investor” type people do all the time?
 Start their own business!
 This book not only outlines the problem, it tells you what to do about it.
-How to assess any business so that any sophisticated investor would buy or invest in, while educating you about how to build such a business.
+How to assess any business so that any sophisticated investor would buy or invest in it, while educating yourself about how to build such a business.

 - Sychronicity – The Inner Path of Leadership – Joseph Jaworski